v-las/v-las/README.md

 You can click the Preview link to take a look at your cringes.
 --->
 ---
 ⬇️ Below you can see the list of my online-presentations for Vadim Ksenzov's QA Course.
 I speak in Russian about software testing theory.
-The open class audience is about 80 people.
+The open class audience is about 80 people in [Zoom](https://zoom.us/) video conference.
 I make it with [Canva](https://www.canva.com/)
 <details>
 <summary>👁️‍🗨️ My presentations [Click!]</summary>